A new definition of analytic adjoint ideal sheaves via the residue functions of log-canonical measures I: Introduction

 \end{thm}

-See Example \ref{example:adjidl-neq-in-non-lc-case} for an example of the behaviour of the different versions of adjoint ideal sheaves when $(X,S)$ is not an lc pair.
+See Example \ref{example:adjidl-neq-in-non-lc-case} for an example of the different versions of adjoint ideal sheaves when $(X,S)$ is not an lc pair.

-Despite being slightly different from the algebraic version of the adjoint ideal sheaves, the nice properties of $\aidlof{\vphi_L}$ strongly suggest that the advantage has outweighed the drawback of adopting the new definition (see also Remark \ref{rem:why-no-lambda}).
-First of all, the sheaves $\aidlof{\vphi_L}$ for various $\sigma$ give a finer structure via a filtration between $\mtidlof{\vphi_L} =\mtidlof{\vphi_L +m_0 \psi}$ and $\mtidlof{\vphi_L+\psi}$ and fit into the expected residue short exact sequence, which are stated as follows (the statements are stated with the normalisation $m_1 =1$ but for general $m_0 \geq 0$ for the ease of applications in practice). \begin{thm}[Theorem \ref{thm:results-on-residue-fct}, Remark \ref{rem:residue-fct-result-jumping-no}, Theorem \ref{thm:short-exact-seq} and Corollary \ref{cor:local-L2-estimates}] Given the notation above (or as in Section \ref{sec:setup}) and under the Snc assumption \ref{assum:snc-nas} (thus $\vphi_L$ and $\psi$ having only neat analytic singularities with snc in particular), it follows that \begin{enumerate} \item one has
+Despite being slightly different from the algebraic version of the adjoint ideal sheaves, the ease of analysis and nice properties of $\aidlof{\vphi_L}$ strongly suggest that the advantage has outweighed the drawback of adopting the new definition (see also Remark \ref{rem:why-no-lambda}).
+Among those nice properties, the sheaves $\aidlof{\vphi_L}$ for various $\sigma$ give a finer structure via a filtration between $\mtidlof{\vphi_L} =\mtidlof{\vphi_L +m_0 \psi}$ and $\mtidlof{\vphi_L+\psi}$ and fit into the expected residue short exact sequence, which are stated as follows (the statements are stated with the normalisation $m_1 =1$ but for general $m_0 \geq 0$ for the ease of applications in practice). \begin{thm}[Theorem \ref{thm:results-on-residue-fct}, Remark \ref{rem:residue-fct-result-jumping-no}, Theorem \ref{thm:short-exact-seq} and Corollary \ref{cor:local-L2-estimates}] Given the notation above (or as in Section \ref{sec:setup}) and under the Snc assumption \ref{assum:snc-nas} (thus $\vphi_L$ and $\psi$ having only neat analytic singularities with snc in particular), it follows that \begin{enumerate}[labelindent=0em, leftmargin=*] \item one has